imaa0/imaa0/README.md

-# Hi there 👋 I'm Imaa
+# Hi there 👋 I'm Imantha Gihan

 Welcome to my GitHub profile!
 I'm an IT undergraduate with a passion for cloud computing, DevOps, and modern app development.
 I enjoy exploring new technologies, building simple but useful projects, and learning by doing.
 Always curious, always improving!